thomasgolian/network-engineering-labs/multi-homed-bgp-ospf-underlay/README.md

 ![BGP](images/bgp-summary1.jpg)

-You can see the Up/Down time column and 'show tcp brief' output.
+You can see the Up/Down time column and `show tcp brief` output.
 R1 and R2 have now established a TCP session together (Layer 4)

 Let's finish iBGP neighbor commands.
 And we'll add route reflector commands on R5 and R6 below: